glee4810/ehrsql-2024/README.md

 ## <a name="scorer_and_official_evaluation_metrics"></a>Evaluation Metrics

 The scorer for the task is located in the scorer module.
 The scorer (scoring.py) will report the official evaluation metric.
+More details are in the [Task Desciption](https://www.codabench.org/competitions/1889) tab.